kyma-project/test-infra/docs/prow/component-jobs.md

 ```

 ### Define tests for presubmit and postsubmit jobs

 To check if your configuration is correct, write a Go test.
 See the `development/tools/jobs/binding_usage_controller_test.go` file for reference.
 Place your new test under `development/tools/jobs` for the `test-infra-test-jobs-yaml-definitions` presubmit job to execute it.
 If you have access to the Prow cluster, there is an option to test a ProwJob on it.
 For details, see the [official documentation](https://github.com/kubernetes/test-infra/blob/master/prow/build_test_update.md#how-to-test-a-prowjob).

-## Rename a component
+## Modify component jobs

+To change the name of the component, follow these steps:

-1. Change `name` value for presubmit and postsubmit jobs for `master` branch.
+1. Change the **name** value for presubmit and postsubmit jobs for the `master` branch.
-2. Change `run_if_changed` value in job_template for new component path.
+2. Change the **run_if_changed** value in **job_template** to a new component path.
-3. Create new release job.
-For details, see the [official documentation](https://github.com/kyma-project/test-infra/blob/master/docs/prow/create-release-jobs.md).
+3. Create a new release job.
+For details, see the [official documentation](./release-jobs.md).

->**NOTE**: Don't delete existing release jobs, as the component you're renaming in previous releases is still defined by its old name.
+>**NOTE**: Do not delete existing release jobs and tests for these jobs as the component you rename is still defined by its old name in previous releases.

-4. Make changes in tests.
+4. Modify tests.

-## Remove a component
+## Remove component jobs

-To remove component job, follow these steps:
+To remove a component from Prow, follow these steps:

-1. Delete presubmit and postsubmit jobs for `master` branch.
+1. Delete presubmit and postsubmit jobs for the `master` branch.

+>**NOTE:** Do not delete jobs for release branches.

 2. Delete tests for these jobs.

->**NOTE**: Don't delete existing release jobs, as the component you're removing might be necessary in previous releases
+>**NOTE:** If the component you created is a part of the *X* release, you cannot delete it as the *X.y* release still requires it.
+For example, a component in `0.6` that is deleted in `0.7` is still needed for `0.6.1`.

 ## Pipeline overview